Real spectra in one-dimensional single-band non-Hermitian Hamiltonians: Generalized Brillouin zone in 1D non-Hermitian systems

 which implies that $\gamma(t_c)$ belongs to the GBZ.
 Since $\gamma(t)$ is an arbitrary curve connecting $0$ and $\infty$, and since the OBC spectrum is always connected \cite{Ullman1967}, the GBZ should also be connected, and we conclude that the GBZ for 1D single-band non-Hermitian Hamiltonian in Eq. (\ref{Hamiltonian}) is a closed loop with $z=0$ in its interior.
 For example, the GBZ of the Hatano-Nelson model is in Eq. (\ref{GBZcondition}) and essentially a circle, as shown in Fig. \ref{HNmodel}(d).

 These results imply that if the energy spectrum of a single-band non-Hermitian Hamiltonian is real under OBC, the preimage of $\mathbb{R}$ under its characteristic polynomial $a$, denoted as $a^{-1}(\mathbb{R})$ and contains the GBZ, must have the loop property (contain a loop that encircle $0$).
 Thus, we have obtained a necessary condition for real spectra in 1D non-Hermitian systems under OBCs.
+Here, the preimage is a mathematical concept - for a given function $f:X \rightarrow Y$ and a subset $B\subseteq Y$, the preimage of $B$ under the function $f^{-1}(B)$ is the set:

+Namely, the preimage describes the ``inverse" of a function.
+In our case, the function refers to the characteristic polynomials of the non-Hermitian models, and the subset $B$ is the real axis.

 Then, one may wonder whether such a condition is sufficient.
-In the following, we will consider the complex-hopping Hatano-Nelson model and the Hatano-Nelson model with next-nearest-neighbor hopping terms and demonstrate the condition's sufficiency in these two models analytically.
-Further, we numerically verify the condition's sufficiency for models with general, higher-order polynomials, where our derivation no longer applies, in Appendix \ref{example}.
+In the following, we will consider the complex-hopping Hatano-Nelson model and the Hatano-Nelson model with a next-nearest-neighbor hopping term and demonstrate the condition's sufficiency in these two models analytically.
+Further, we extend the method for the Hatano-Nelson model with a next-nearest-neighbor hopping to show the sufficiency in general 1D single-band non-Hermitian models.
+We also refer the audience to Appendix \ref{example} for additional numerical examples.